Nothing beats the delicate aroma of the freshly grounded coffee beans to start your day. But wait. What if you do not have a coffee grinder?

 Although food processors are very easy-going, you have to keep in mind that they are not ideal for working with coffee beans.
 You see, when the blades of your food processor rotate, heat produces from its motion.

 That is why, if you try to achieve a smoother texture, you might end up splitting the oil contents from your beans.

 Of course, you will never want that stale taste.
 And so, do not go too far while grinding.
 Take little at a time and remove it when you have that coarser texture.

 Well, you just saw how it works with a food processor.
 So, why not try it with a blender?
 Ninja blender could be the perfect grinding machine for you.

 Now, if you have a grinder mode on your blender, make sure that you are using that.
 However, do not panic if you don’t have it.
-Take a small portion of coffee and put in the blender jar.
+Take a small portion of coffee and put it in the blender jar.

 After that, add more in smaller segments and finish it off.
 Nonetheless, keep track of the heat inside the jar so that you don’t end up ruining the taste of your coffee.

 4. With a Hammer